I believe hunting is a force of good in nature.

 The adventurer is critical for developing a sense of awe.
 Which builds a connection with nature.

-I also think it makes you a better hunter.
+It also makes you a better hunter.
 You become more observant.

-I think that's best done when you make an effort to enjoy both the big and small adventures that nature has to offer.
+I think that's best done when you enjoy both the big and small adventures that nature offers.

 Everything from studying a busy anthill or a beautiful flower.
 To rigging up an overland expedition into the wild.